Are Hippos Dangerous? Yes. The size, temper and biteforce to kill a lion in one bite.

 These pairs of teeth regularly rub on each other and thus always stay sharp.

 Hippos also have an incredible bite force of around 1800 pounds per square inch (PSI).
 This is almost three times that of a lion (650 PSI) and about 15 times the average human bite force of 126 PSI.
-In short, hippos bite really really hard.
+In short, hippos bite hard.

 The sharp teeth of a hippo are not in any way helpful in feeding.
 They are built, for one thing, to be weapons used in fighting.
 The hippo is therefore always armed to the teeth.